 #9 – Failure to Comply With the International Marriage Broker Regulation Act (IMBRA)

 IMBRA was enacted in 2005 to check the abuse of marriage-based visas.
 The Act compels a petitioner of a K-1 visa to provide information regarding certain past criminal convictions.
-This can include cases of sexual abuse, crimes, slavery, domestic abuse, violence, substance abuse.
-If you are found to have been involved in any of these crimes, this could lead to the denial of your K-1 petition.
+This can include cases of sexual abuse, crimes, slavery, domestic abuse, violence, and substance abuse.
+If you are involved in any of these crimes, this could lead to the denial of your K-1 petition.

 Also, the immigration officers may decide to release the information to your fiancé(e).
 This is to enable him or her to know the truth about the one he or she intends to marry and make an informed decision with that knowledge.